Should You Get an Attorney for a DUI?

 A DUI Lawyer Understands the Illinois Legal System

-A good DUI lawyer will know the local law and legal system and be ready to fight for your rights.
+A good DUI lawyer will know the local laws and legal system and be ready to fight for your rights.
 They can analyze your case and play off its strengths while minimizing its weaknesses.
 They can lay out the top legal strategies for your case and walk you through each option step-by-step.
 This allows you to understand the pros and cons associated with your choices, so you are armed with the knowledge to make a wise decision guided by insightful legal counsel.

 Your DUI Lawyer Is Trained in Negotiations